avisi/grunt-webdav-sync/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+### 0.2.7

+ * Removed the hardcoded extensions to detect binary files and added isbinaryfile lib to detect this.

 ### 0.2.6

- * Fix issue with binary encoded files
+ * Fix issue with binary encoded files.

 ### 0.2.5

  * Added digest authentication.
  * Added support for windows paths.
- * Fixed a bug with deleting non-existing folders
+ * Fixed a bug with deleting non-existing folders.